 “We’d like to thank the great network of volunteer Walk Leaders we have, and would warmly welcome any new parents to join their local Buggy Walk.

 “We look forward to the next 10 years of Buggy Walks in Falkirk.”

 Ian Findlay CBE, Chief Officer at Paths for All said: “Walking together in a friendly group really can have a profound impact on people’s lives.
 It benefits not only our social, mental and physical health, but also connects us with our communities.

 “Buggy Walks are a perfect example of how a weekly walk and talk can make all the difference, especially to new parents who can feel overwhelmed or isolated.

 “It’s been a pleasure to support Step Forth through the years and watch the local Buggy Walk network grow.
 It’s also great to hear how many parents, not just in Falkirk but throughout the country, have continued to lead active lives with their families and children as a result of being involved with Buggy Walks.”

-To find a Buggy Walk near you, or for information on the training and support we can offer to help set one up, click here.
+For information on the training and support we can offer to help set up a Buggy Walk, click here.